-What Is an Authorized Credit User?
+What Is an Authorized User on a Credit Card?

 One of the easiest ways to build credit history is by using a credit card.
-If you’re too young or are trying to repair your credit, getting a credit card might not be an option.
-That’s where becoming an authorized credit user could help.
+But if you’re too young or trying to repair your credit, getting a credit card might not be an option.

-An authorized user is someone who’s been added to a credit card account but isn’t the primary account holder.
-This could involve a child added to a parent's account, a spouse added to their partner's account, or even a close friend added to another friend's account.
-They aren’t the primary cardholders, but they enjoy some of the same benefits of having a credit card as if they were one.
+This could be a child added to a parent's account, a spouse added to their partner's account, or even a close friend added to another friend's account.

-A benefit of adding someone as an authorized user to a credit card is that they aren’t responsible for the account.
-They are issued a credit card of their own and can make purchases with that credit card.
-However, they aren’t responsible for making payments.
+It's important to know that the authorized user isn't responsible for the account.
+They are issued a credit card of their own and can make purchases with it, but they aren’t responsible for making payments.
 That responsibility falls to the primary cardholder.

 Authorized users vs. joint account holders